Tina Paphitis

 I am principally a folklorist, with an especial focus on folk narratives.
 I have a background in archaeology, specialising in landscape and public archaeology, and in critical heritage studies.
 I also work within the environmental humanities.
 My main research interests are in legends and landscapes of Britain and the Nordic region, and in environmental aspects of folklore and folkloristics.
 I am therefore developing approaches to what I term environmental/ecocritical folklore, including to examining the role of supernatural nonhumans within ecological consciousness and environmental engagement.
 I am also interested in the use and representation of folklore and archaeology in literature and film, particularly within the genres of fantasy and (folk) horror.

 I seek to embed fieldwork in much of my research, particularly in the exploration of folk narratives and in considering folkloristic perspectives to environmental humanities research.
-Walking is a key method to my experimental and experiential approaches to landscape.
-I am an active member of the One By Walking network, where I have been able to develop my exploration of the potential for traditional or customary walking in understanding complex human-nonhuman ecologies.
+Walking is a key method to my experimental and experiential approaches to landscape, such as in exploring the potential for traditional or customary walking in understanding complex human-nonhuman ecologies.

 Teaching